watkinsmatthewp/RemoteDev/README.md

 The SFTP mode will prompt you for your password.
 You can also specify the password as a command line flag (if you feel like living on the edge):

 ```-- password ThisPasswordIsAwful```

+## Building

+`.vs/tasks.json` defines the build tasks.
+Just run `publish`.
+THe project is .NET Core so it hypothetically supports all platforms, but currently I've ony written a publish task for Win64.
+More to come